dtdg-org/bataille-navale/README.md

 - Make sure the game logic is correctly implemented : rules, ending, faults.
 - Make game over / ending screen
 - Make a proper readme with instructions
+- Make another branch with holes to be completed.